What Are Prepaid Costs When Buying a Home, And How Do You Calculate Them?

 Property taxes

-Your lender might also require that property taxes be included in your mortgage payment, and then they will hold the funds in an escrow account until they are due.
+To ensure that property taxes are paid in full and on time, your lender will require that any outstanding property tax installments be paid at closing.
+Your lender might also include these taxes in your mortgage payment, and then they will hold the funds in an escrow account until they are due.

 Property taxes are based on the assessed value of your property, not the appraised value, and your lender will give you an idea of what your annual property tax bill might look like using your new assessed value and your local tax rate.
 You can also find your local mill rate and multiply it by the new assessed value of the house.